dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Honeycomb.md

 A sugary treat taken from a hive of angry bees.
 The honey inside provides immunity from all negative status effects for a short time.

-Can be sold: True

-Immunity amount: 7200

-Sell Price: 22 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Rare

+Item uid: Honeycomb

 Sorting priority: 8400

-Item uid: Honeycomb
+## item effects

+Immunity amount: 7200

+## economics

+Sell value: 22 Mews, 0 Mole Cash

 # Gift guide